PistonDevelopers/blog.piston.rs/_posts/2014-12-09-working-with-ai-behavior-trees.md

     ]);
 ```

-The only difference betwee two loops is the condition.
+The only difference between two loops is the condition.
 Now, after the sea bird attempted an attack, it waits 5 seconds before it can attempt another one.

 Unlike a while-loop in "normal" programming, the body of the loop runs in parallel with the condition.